Waffle Fries in the Air Fryer

 Overhead photo of cooked frozen waffle fries on a serving tray with nacho cheese in front of an air fryer

-Other Air Fryer Recipes You’ll Love:
+More Air Fryer Fries Recipes

 Love air frying?
-Join our newsletter!
-You can also follow us on Facebook, Instagram, or join our free Facebook Air Frying Community.
+Join my newsletter!
+You can also follow me on Facebook, Instagram, or join my free Facebook Air Frying Community.

-Frozen Waffle Fries in the Air Fryer
+Waffle Fries in the Air Fryer

 You won’t believe how easy it is to make frozen waffle fries in the air fryer!
 They’re ready in 10 minutes for a hot and crispy side the whole family is sure to love.

-Cook Time 8 minutes
+Cook Time: 8 minutes

 Ingredients

-• 1 pound frozen waffle fries (1/2 bag)
+• 1 pound frozen waffle fries, 1/2 bag

 Optional